TravelTimN/simon-game/README.md

 - :x: read the instructions on how to play the game.
 - :white_check_mark: test my logical memory skills by matching a progressively difficult level of a series of colorful buttons.
-- :white_check_mark: play the game using either a mouse, the keyboard, or tapping with my finger on a touch screen.
+- :white_check_mark: play the game using either a mouse, the keyboard, or tapping on a touch screen.
 - :white_check_mark: play the game with both visual and audio effects from the buttons and sounds.
 - :white_check_mark: be notified when I've made a mistake from the sound of an error klaxon.
 - :white_check_mark: continue playing if I've made a mistake, but repeat the previous level a bit slower.